jundalisay/spblist/content/en/research/benham/palmistry/part-1/chapter-25c.md

 Bulbous nails shows throat, bronchial, or pulmonary trouble.

-Note this peculiar fact in these cases, that the consumptive Venusian has his sexual desires increased tremendously.
+The consumptive Venusian has his sexual desires increased tremendously.
 This seems to be a symptom of this disease, especially in the middle stages.

 Hair on the hands, if black, will show the increased vitality peculiar to that color.

 If it is plentiful, it also shows increased muscular strength.

 Black color, showing plentiful supplies of iron, adds to the ardor of the type, and the subject is vigorous, energetic, and volatile.

 If the Mount be a strong one, black hair must be considered as an addition to its strength.

 Red hair adds its flashing excitability to the subject, making him preliable to quick temper and sudden changes of mood.
 In both these colors I suppose the hair to be fine in quality.